 Ref.
-Question Policy Principles P4 If there is a communal fire detection and fire alarm system, does it extend into the dwellings?
-Answer Finding/Observation Yes Although not within scope of this fire risk assessment, the zone descriptors state that coverage is extended into the flat above the community centre.
+Question Policy Principles

+P4 If there is a communal fire detection and fire alarm system, does it extend into the dwellings?

+Answer Finding/Observation

+N/A

 Ref.
 Question Policy Principles P5 Where appropriate, has a fire alarm zone plan been provided?
-Answer Finding/Observation Yes There are zone descriptions present at the fire alarm control panel, which is considered reasonable as there are only three zones present.
+Answer • Finding/Observation Yes There are zone descriptions present at the fire alarm control panel, which is considered reasonable as there are only two zones present.